firsttris/plugin.video.sendtokodi/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 <!-- This is a explanatory comment, do not enter your information in this text block, enter it below
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem -->
--->

 **Additional context**
 <!-- This is a explanatory comment, do not enter your information in this text block, enter it below
-Add any other context about the problem here.
+Add any other context about the problem here
 -->